aviadhaham/website/content/posts/2024-04-27-implementing-gitops-with-argo-cd-and-applicationsets.md

 In this blog post, I'll explore our approach to establishing a scalable and maintainable GitOps infrastructure using the Argo CD `ApplicationSets` CRD.

-**I'll focus on how we**:
+**I will delve into how we**:

-1. Created a powerful and declarative GitOps framework using `ApplicationSet`s that can be easily maintained and reconstructed
+1. Created a powerful and declarative GitOps framework using `ApplicationSet`s.
+This approach not only simplifies the maintenance of our deployments but also allows us to reconstruct our entire environment with ease.
+The use of `ApplicationSet`s provides us with a scalable solution that can handle a growing number of applications and environments.

-2. Manage many deployments across multiple environments
+2. Manage many deployments across multiple environments.
+We'll discuss how we handle the complexities of managing multiple deployments.
-3. Integrate with both Kustomize and Helm, seamlessly.

 > _I provided real examples, from two teams, Octo and Datamine2, to give you a better understanding of how we structure our deployments._